-Customize Universal Login Pages
+Customize Classic Universal Login Pages with Lock or SDK

 When adding Auth0 to your web apps, the best solution is to use Auth0's Universal Login.
 If you plan to use the New Experience, you won't even need to choose an Auth0 library to use inside of the login page, and can stop here.
 If you are using the Classic Experience, this guide will help you choose a technology to power your login page.